 Epson recently released another firmware update that disables third-party cartridges.
 You may have received an email about this from us.
 Instructions below are to disable future updates.
 If you would like to undo updates once they are already installed, you may follow the instructions in this file:

-Epson Firmware Upgrade Disabling Third-Party Cartridges
+Epson Software / Firmware Upgrade Disabling Third-Party Cartridges

-So far these updates seem to be specific to the 410XL and the 288XLcartridges.
 If you upgrade the firmware while third-party cartridges (such as our remanufactured ones) are installed, your printer will no longer recognize the presence of the cartridges.

 We recommend not upgrading your printer's firmware / software if prompted.
 These messages may take the form of a dialog box from Epson software on your computer, or on the LCD control panel of the printer itself.